Wilene “Sally Ann” Forrester

 But, if it was the post war determination to regroup and rebuild America that led Wilene to abruptly say goodbye to her dream, we will never know.
 She left the group, and along with husband, Howdy Forrester, started a family.
 She worked for the rest of her life as a civil servant, performing occasionally.
 Wilene Forrester passed away in Nashville from Alzheimer’s in 1999.

 Even today, like many women artists and performers, Wilene is not given credit for her work, and not seen as standing alone,’glowing like a beacon in the night’.
 Instead, women have been presented as being only a mere reflection of light cast by men, who are promoted as the authentic sources of creative energy.
 Women have to prove that they are worthy of any acknowledgement by their associations with certain men.
 Critics are quick to discredit and second guess a woman’s accomplishments, qualifying and redefining how men actually made their accomplishments possible.
-Because men also have others through out their lives, helping them along the way, it’s clear that women are held to a different standard than men by having always to explain themselves and justify their accomplishments.
-Yes, if it hadn’t been for the loving Grandfather that taught her how to play the fiddle she likely wouldn’t have learned.
-Or, if not for Howdy Forrester, who recognized her talent and personality and wanted her by his side, as a musician and as a wife for 47 years, she may not have been there to take the next step (or maybe she could have and also would have remained in the music business awhile longer).
+Women are held to a different standard than men are, by having to explain themselves and justify their hard won accomplishments.
+Credit should be given to the loving Grandfather that taught her how to play the fiddle and to Howdy Forrester, who recognized her talent and personality and wanted her by his side, as a musician and as a wife for 47 years.
+And credit should be given to Bill Monroe for hiring her.
+Without those men, Wilene may not have taken the next step (or maybe she would have taken other opportunities and perhaps have remained in the music business longer).

-Bill Monroe also saw and utilized those attributes along with Wilene’s growing experience and professionalism, enlisting, “Sally Ann” (Monroe coined her name, as well) to perform with them from 1943 through 1946.
-He clearly saw her value and benefited from her talent and personality.
+Bill Monroe saw and utilized her talent, along with Wilene’s growing experience and professionalism, enlisting, “Sally Ann” (Monroe coined her name, as well) to perform with them from the early 1940’s through 1946.
+He clearly saw her value and benefited from her stage and recording presence.
 It’s not an issue of whether she was paid, but rather that she has been made to seem that she was not really there, and simply “holding a place” for someone more valuable until he could return.
 We see her in photos and hear her on recordings, and because she was neither invisible nor silent, that should be enough to establish her presence in the band.
 What we are really lacking is her version of her own story.
 Wilene “Sally Ann” Forrester, either did not seize the opportunity to speak about herself, or any of her experiences, or was not offered an opportunity to do so.
 This is a sad loss for all musicians and for those interested in Bluegrass music.

 The music industry should recognize and validate that, just as Bill Monroe and his Blue Grass “Boys” are given credit for “working through coming up with their sound”, Wilene was there, working through it, alongside them.
 It is her sound, too.
 Just as they own a part of that contribution, she owns a part of it, too.
 This is the legacy of Wilene Russell “Sally Ann” Forrester.
 She must be given credit, and not forgotten as “The First Woman in Bluegrass”.